TinySkillet/Notes/Data Source Connector/Questions to clear.md

 3. Looked into DLT library in Python.
 It can load data from REST APIs, 30 + SQL databases, S3, Google Cloud, Google Drive, local file system, remote file system, Azure Blob.

 - https://dlthub.com/docs

+agent le call garcha

+continuous change detection (CDC)

+user should choose which table needs to be ingested. agent can decide which column to be ingested